mratsim/weave/weave/memory/README.md

 > Unfortunately, this didn't work out very well for tasks, both fibonacci(40) spiked from less than 200ms (lazy futures)/400ms (eager futures) to 2s/2.3s compared with just storing tasks in an always growing never-releasing stack.
 Why?
 Because it was stressing the memory pool with the "slow" multithreaded path due to the tasks being so small that they were regularly stolen and released in other thread.
 >
 > So a new solution was devised: the lookaside buffers / lookaside lists.
-> They extend the original intrusive stack by supporting task eviction, this helps 2 use-case:
+> They extend the original intrusive stack by supporting task eviction, this helps 2 use-cases:
 >
->   * long-running processes with some spike in tasks, but that need the memory elsewhere otherwise
+>   * long-running processes with some spike in tasks, but that need the memory elsewhere otherwise.
 >
->   * producer-consumer scenario to avoid one side with depleted caches and another with unbounded cache growth
+>   * producer-consumer scenario to avoid one side with depleted caches and another with unbounded cache growth.
 >
 >
 > Now the main question is when to do task eviction?
 We want to amortize cost and we want an adaptative solution to the recent workload.
 Also the less metadata/counters we need to increment/decrement on the fast path the better as recursive workload like tree search may spawn billions of tasks at once which may means billions of increment.
-> For task eviction, the lookaside buffer hooks into the memory pool heartbeat, when it is time to do amortized expensive memory maintenance, the memory pool has a callback field that triggers also task eviction in the lookaside buffer depending on the current buffer size and the recent requests.
+> For task eviction, the lookaside buffer hooks into the memory pool heartbeat.
+When it is time to do amortized expensive memory maintenance, the memory pool has a callback field that triggers also task eviction in the lookaside buffer depending on the current buffer size and the recent volume of requests.
-> Not that it is important for the heartbeat to be triggered on memory allocations as task evictions deallocate and would otherwise lead to an avalanche effect.
+> Note that it is important for the heartbeat to be triggered on memory allocations as task evictions deallocate and would otherwise lead to an avalanche effect.
+>
 > ## How does it perform
 >
 > Very well on the speed side, actually the only change that had a noticeable impact (7%) on performance was properly zero-ing the task data structure.
-> Further comparisons against the original implementation for long-running producer-consumer workload is needed on both CPU and memory consumption front.
+> Further comparisons against the original implementation for long-running producer-consumer workloads are needed on both CPU and memory consumption front.
+>
 > ## What's next?
 >
 >   * The `recycle` that allows freeing a memory block to the memory pool requires a threadID argument.